neillturner/ansible_repo/README.md

 This will return a list if everything is correctly installed.

 There are 2 ways to run ansible either locally or remotely.
 In the local option you just need one server and ansible and the software you are configuring are all installed on the one server.
-Inthe remote option you need at least 2 servers.
+In the remote option you need at least 2 servers.
 One server will get ansible installed on it and it will then use ssh to configure the second server remotely.

 Use the following kitchen yml files for each option:
   * .kitchen.yml.local_ssh - locally against any cloud where server accessible via ip address.